Kazem al-Khalil: First phase of parliamentary and ministerial positions (1937–1960)

 After the death of his father Ismail Al-Khalil, Kazem entered the political arena and was elected as deputy (member of the Lebanese parliament) for the first time in 1937.
 He was re-elected in the general election of 1943, shortly before Lebanese independence on 22 November of that year, and became "very active in the plenary sessions.
-His political activity was linked to his family ties, as he was married to the daughter of Ibrahim Haydar, the Shi'te Za'im from the Biqa' and father-in-law of 'Adil Osseyran.
+His political activity was linked to his family ties, as he was married to the daughter of Ibrahim Haidar, the Shi'te Za'im from the Biqa' and father-in-law of 'Adil Osseyran.
 When Al-Khalil ran in the election of 1937, he conditioned his pro-French stance on the agreement of the Mandatory government to add Ibrahim Haydar to his list."

-In the following one and a half decades the tensions in the fight for the political domination in Southern Lebanon between the inter-married Osseirans and al-Khalils - Kazem's sister Nashura was married to Kamil Osseiran - on the one hand side and Ahmed al-Asaad on the other side steadily escalated.
+In the following one and a half decades the tensions in the fight for the political domination in Southern Lebanon between the inter-married Osseirans and al-Khalils – Kazem's sister Nashura was married to Kamil Osseiran – on the one hand side and Ahmed al-Asaad on the other side steadily escalated.
 While Asaad rose to the position of Speaker of the Parliament from 1951 until 1953, al-Khalil became secretary-general of the National Liberal Party led by Camille Chamoun, the second President of the Republic.

 In the 1953 elections, al-Khalil was elected as deputy again and joined the cabinet of Prime Minister Abdallah Yafi.
 He served first as Minister of Agriculture and then Minister of Health for one year.
 From October 1955 to March 1956 he served under Prime Minister Rashid Karami first as Minister for Social Affairs and then as Minister of Telephone, Post and Telegraph.
 From August 1957 until September 1958 he was at first the Minister of Agriculture and then the Minister of Finance and Planning in the government of Prime Minister Sami al-Sulh, as the only Shiite representative in the cabinet.